 \section{Theoretical Properties}

 This section discusses the theoretical properties of the model-adaptive approach.
 We will show the superlinear convergence of MA.
 We compare MA with TD and SA.
-For continuous state spaces, we will consider the simulation error from the numerical integration and prove the number of iterations is approximately the same for all sufficiently large number of grid points.
+For continuous state spaces, we will consider the simulation error from the numerical integration and prove the number of iterations is approximately the same for all sufficiently large numbers of grid points.
 We impose the following regularity conditions: \begin{assumption} For some positive constants $C_{\mu,1}$, $C_{\mu,2}$, $C_{u}$, assume: \begin{assumptionitems} \item $\bX$ is discrete or $\bX = [0,1]^{d}$. \item The Markov Chain $f(x'|x)$ has a unique stationary distribution $\mu$.
-In the continuous state space case, this stationary measure is absolutely continuous with respect to Lebesgue measure. \item $\sup_{x}|u(x)| \leq C_{u}$. \item In the discrete state space case, $\mu(x) \geq C_{\mu,1}$ for $ \forall \ x \in \bX$.
-In the continuous state space case, $C_{\mu,1} \leq d\mu(x) \leq C_{\mu,2}$ for $ \forall \ x \in \bX$ where $d\mu$ is the density of $\mu$. \item If $\bX = [0,1]^{d}$, then $\sup_{x',x} f(x'|x) \leq C_{f}$ for a positive constant $C_{f}$. \end{assumptionitems} \end{assumption} Under \Cref{assumption: stationary distribution}, $\mT$ maps $L^{2}(\bX,\mu)$ to itself.
+In the continuous state space case, this stationary measure is absolutely continuous with respect to Lebesgue measure. \item $\sup_{x}|u(x)| \leq C_{u}$. \item In the discrete state space case, $\mu(x) \geq C_{\mu,1}$ $\forall \ x \in \bX$.
+In the continuous state space case, $C_{\mu,1} \leq d\mu(x) \leq C_{\mu,2}$ $\forall \ x \in \bX$ where $d\mu$ is the density of $\mu$. \item If $\bX = [0,1]^{d}$, then $\sup_{x',x} f(x'|x) \leq C_{f}$ for a positive constant $C_{f}$. \end{assumptionitems} \end{assumption} Under \Cref{assumption: stationary distribution}, $\mT$ maps $L^{2}(\bX,\mu)$ to itself.
 Moreover, $\mT$ is a $\beta$-contraction with respect to $\|\cdot\|_{\mu}$ (see for example \cite{bertsekas2015dynamic}).
 Consequently, \eqref{policy valuation} has a unique solution on $L^{2}(\bX, \mu)$. \Cref{assumption: bounded u} ensures that the solution is uniformly bounded by $\frac{C_{u}}{1-\beta}$.
-As discussed before, approximation solutions on different inner product spaces all converge superlinearly under regularity conditions.
 To achieve the fastest convergence rate of the approximation error when using CG, we propose to solve \eqref{Self-adjoint equation} on $L^{2}(\bX)$.
 Assumptions \ref{assumption: bounded mu} and \ref{assumption: HS norm} are used to prove the existence and uniqueness of the solution to \eqref{policy valuation} on $L^{2}(\bX)$.
 Moreover, it $\mu$-almost surely equals the solution on $L^{2}(\bX,\mu)$, which are summarized in the following theorem: \begin{theorem} Under \Cref{assumption: stationary distribution}, we have: \begin{theoremitems} \item $(\mI - \mT)(\mI - \mT^{*}) y = u$ has a unique solution $y^{*}$ on $L^{2}(\bX)$. \item $(\mI - \mT^{*})y^{*} = V^{*}$ ($\mu$-a.s.) where $V^{*}$ is the unique solution to \eqref{policy valuation} on $L^{2}(\bX, \mu)$. \end{theoremitems} \end{theorem}